NICMx/FORT-validator/docs/usage.md

 <span style="color:red">ERR: H2jRmyC2M.mft: Certificate validation failed: certificate has expired</span>
 <span style="color:magenta">CRT: Programming error: Array size is 1 but array is NULL.</span>
 </code></pre>

+At present, this flag only affects standard output and standard error.
+Color codes are not sent to syslog, regardless of this flag.

 ### `--log.file-name-format`